matallanas/mlopsNeoland/README.md

 ```bash
 > pip install -r src/requirements.txt
 ```
+>Note that if you have problems try to install first the package libmysqlclient-dev by using the following command: `sudo apt-get install libmysqlclient-dev`

 6. Once activated the virtual environment, you only have to run the Jupyter Notebook server.